stevemclaugh/preservation-torrent/README.md

 - Issuing bundles (rather than one torrent per dataset) decreases the odds that less in-demand items will slip through the cracks and no longer be seeded.

 - The point of this model is that these torrents are aimed at preservation, not everyday use.
-If someone has limited disk space, it is still possible to download individual files from torrents.
+If someone has limited disk space, it is still possible to download individual files from within torrents.

 ### Torrents should be issued in a numbered series, with periodic additions to reflect the latest datasets.